Available with Spatial Analyst license.

 - Change an input value:

-For example, you can easily change an input reclass value in a suitability model based on public input at a forum to explore the impact of different scenarios on the output without re-creating the remap table.
+For example, you can change an input reclass value in a suitability model based on public input at a forum to explore the impact of various scenarios on the output without re-creating the remap table.

 - To perform sensitivity analysis: